Ayehavgunne/mog/README.md

 - task dependencies
 - task descriptions
 - single line comments with #
-- SOON: importing other `.mog` files
+- importing other `.mog` files and using the tasks or variables with dot syntax

 ## Example
-See this projects .mog file
+See this projects various .mog files

 ## TODO
-- add imports